Regina Minor Rugby is run by volunteers and is a safe and educational environment where children can learn and develop their rugby skills.

 Regina Minor Rugby has been designed to help players develop their rugby skills and physical abilities while making the game as simple and safe as possible for all kids, regardless of their age, gender, or size.
 The Regina Minor Rugby Model has been developed to ensure that there is a consistency of play, coaching and player welfare at all levels, and is a great way of getting kids involved in a team sport.

-We are in the process of finalizing our Return to Play safety plan which we anticipate will be approved by the Saskatchewan Rugby Union within the next few weeks.
-Once the plan is finalized and approved, we would be happy to share the information with you!
+We have finalized our Return to Play safety plan which has been approved by the Saskatchewan Rugby Union and Rugby Canada.
+If you would like to see a copy, please let us know and we would be happy to share it with you!